Researching cashew-apple curry at a roadside stall in Krabi, Thailand.

 And then I had an epiphany in 1996, when I spent a grad school semester in Hanoi.
 My food world exploded before my eyes.
 I’ve been trying to untangle the mysteries of food—its science, its myths, the way flavors mingle and meld—ever since.

 Why this blog?
-The answer to that question has evolved a lot since I started it in 2006.
+The answer to that question has evolved since I started it in 2006.
 Back then, I wrote in this space that I hoped to draw on my experiences to provide useful information on cooking, eating and traveling.
 And I hoped this blog would show the pivotal roles food plays in our lives—shaping our societies (and waistlines!), hinging on the health of our environment, and determining much of the world’s future.

 Food is life—and death.
 It is history and culture, war and peace.
 It is our past and it is our future.
 Food is who and what we are.